Credit Card Fraud Defense Lawyer in Miami

 The growth of online purchases and increasing concerns about carrying cash have led to more people using credit and debit cards.
 The popularity has not only led to more merchants accepting these forms of payment, but also instances of alleged fraud involving credit, debit, and gift cards.

-18 U.S. Code § 1029 defines an access device as “any card, plate, code, account number, electronic serial number, mobile identification number, personal identification number, or other telecommunications service, equipment, or instrument identifier, or other means of account access that can be used, alone or in conjunction with another access device, to obtain money, goods, services, or any other thing of value, or that can be used to initiate a transfer of funds (other than a transfer originated solely by paper instrument).”
-Because many online purchases involve crossing state or national borders, alleged offenses involving access device fraud are frequently subject to federal prosecution.
+“Access devices” are defined under 18 U.S. Code section 1029 as any code, card, account number, plate, electronic serial number, personal identification number, mobile identification number, or other telecommunications equipment, service, instrument identifier, or other means of account access that can be utilized, either alone or in connection with a different access device to get services, goods, money, or other things of value.
+They can also be used to initiate a transfer of funds.

-- knowingly and with intent to defraud possesses fifteen or more devices which are counterfeit or unauthorized access devices;
+- Knowingly and with intent to defraud possesses 15 or more devices which are counterfeit or unauthorized access devices;

-- without the authorization of the credit card system member or its agent, knowingly and with intent to defraud causes or arranges for another person to present to the member or its agent, for payment, 1 or more evidences or records of transactions made by an access device.
+- Without the authorization of the credit card system member or its agent, knowingly and with intent to defraud causes or arranges for another person to present to the member or its agent, for payment, one or more evidences or records of transactions made by an access device.

 Under the same statute, an alleged offender could be sentenced to up to 15 years in prison and/or a fine of up to $250,000 if he or she:

-- knowingly and with intent to defraud effects transactions, with 1 or more access devices issued to another person or persons, to receive payment or any other thing of value during any 1-year period the aggregate value of which is equal to or greater than $1,000;
+- Knowingly and with intent to defraud effects transactions, with one or more access devices issued to another person or persons, to receive payment or any other thing of value during any one-year period the aggregate value of which is equal to or greater than $1,000;

 It is important to note that attempts to commit any of the offenses listed above are subject to the same punishments.
 An alleged offender who is party to a conspiracy of two or more persons to commit any of the offenses listed above is subject to the same maximum fines but one-half of the maximum periods of imprisonment.